 - Lee Chapel & Museum -pays honor to famous Civil War General.

-- Tour Stonewall Jackson House Home of the South's's famous Generals.
-Museum has daily tours, your host John was born there when it was the town hospital.
+- Jackson House Home of the South's's famous Generals.
+Museum has elf-gided daily tours- March- Dec, your host John was born there when it was the town hospital.

 - Horse drawn carriage rides starting from the Lexington Visitor Center start at the Lexington Visitor Center . and run from Apr-Oct and give special insight into the town of Lexington, Virginia.
 Ghost walks are available from May-Oct.
 We can also provide a special guide who does motor trips to surrounding towns and historic sites, we will be happy to assist in arrangements-airport pickups.